bringauto/etna/scripts/README.md

 ### create_docker_compose_for_testing

-- creates a new docker-compose.yml with docker images replaced by desired images built from local repositories
+- creates a new `docker-compose.yml` with docker images replaced by desired images built from local repositories
 - the config file `docker_compose_for_testing.json` needs to be adjusted
-- - etna_path needs to point to the root directory of the etna repository
+- - `etna_path` needs to point to the root directory of the etna repository
-- - to build a docker image from a local repository, change the replace tag to true and set the path to the root directory of that repository
+- - to build a docker image from a local repository, change the `replace` tag to `true` and set the `path` to the root directory of that repository
-- - the force_rebuild tag forces the docker image of that component to be rebuilt
+- - the `force_rebuild` tag forces the docker image of that component to be rebuilt
-- when using this script for perpetual cpp project building and testing, run cmake for the project locally and rename the generated _tmp directory (or whatever the name of the cmlib directory with packages is) to cmlib_cache (this will speed up builds when using large libraries e.g. boost) (only works properly if your OS is the same as the one used in `bringauto/cpp-build-environment:latest` docker image)
+- when using this script for perpetual cpp project building and testing, run cmake for the project locally and rename the generated `_tmp` directory (or whatever the name of the cmlib directory with packages is) to `cmlib_cache` (this will speed up builds when using large libraries e.g. boost) (only works properly if your OS is the same as the one used in `bringauto/cpp-build-environment:latest` docker image (currently ubuntu 22.04))
 - run the script by `python3 create_docker_compose_for_testing.py`

 ## Arguments